aratrohcaz/pihole-blocklist-manager/README.md

-### PiHole Blacklist Conglomerator
+### PiHole Blacklist Manager
 -----------------------------------

 ## Preface
-Ok, so, this is a work in progress, essentially a very simple system for collating your lists and to reduce the amount of entries/work that pihole has to do.

-I'm running php7.0 but am writing this in mind to run on most php versions and trying to keep dependancies as minimal as possible, so bear with me.

-I thought about having the list stored locally on the pihole, but some people run multiple pi-holes, and manage others.
-This gives an easier method/way to manage them all/keep them in sync (in theory, I haven't tested this yet)
+This is a quick and dirty version of simple block-list collator.

+Some users maintain server Piholes and I thought this would be a nice challenge for some simple PHP code to create one list that all their remote deployments can pull from (essentially to cut down on maintenance).
+While the teleporter function ality of PiHole is nice, this will allow for the `cron` on each deployment to keep a single user maintained list up to date.

+Tested and running on PHP 5.4.16 on CentOS Linux 7.4.1708.

 ## How to use
- - Fork this project
+ 1. Fork/download this project
- - Add the urls to `blocklist-in.list` that you want to pull lists from
- - Add any custom urls to your block list to `blocklist-manual.list`
- - Add any whitelist urls/domains to `whitelist-manual.list`
- - Run `make blacklist`
+ 2. Create a `config.ini` based off of `sample-config.ini` (it will be created automatically if it doesn't exists)
+ 3. Run `php run.php`
+ 4. Watch and wait for it to finish it's thing
- - Push the blacklist to your repo (the diff should be kind of cool)
+ 5. Push the blacklist to your repo (the diff should be kind of cool)
- - Get pi-hole to update your blacklist
+ 6. Get pi-hole to update from your blacklist

-## Upcoming changes
+## Current Issues
- - tagged release
- - bash/shell compatible functions
- - HEADing request/check for differences (might not be possible)
- - other cool functions (auto updating pihole et al)
+ - Runs out of memory/no memory profiling
+    - Fails with < 128MB memory set in `php.ini` when outputting file.
+ - Throws warning if `php.ini` is not setup correctly (related to timezones)
+ - creating/destruction of many (cURL) resources